-Your symbol is Hexagram number fifty, abundance shown as an iron cauldron that provides sustenance to a family.
+Hexagram Fifty shows an iron cauldron that provides sustenance to a family.
 The cauldron can be compared to an ideal government, society, family system, or association that provides abundance to its members.

-The first line, yin, shows that the cauldron has been overturned so that its foul contents spill out.
-Good fortune can come of a bad situation once the evil elements have been purged.
+The first line, yin, shows that the cauldron is overturned so its foul contents have spilled out.
+Good fortune can come of a bad situation once the evil elements are purged.

 The third line, yang, shows that the handles of the cauldron have been altered.
 This small inconsistency prevents anyone from enjoying the stew in the cauldron.
 With patience the situation will come around and everyone will learn a valuable lesson.

 The fourth line, yang, shows a more serious calamity: the feet of the cauldron have broken and its contents spilled.
 There is no food to offer to the ruler and the cook is deeply embarrassed.
 This is unfortunate.

 The fifth line, yin, shows a cauldron with new golden handles.
 Through hard work and determination the situation is made right.

 The sixth line, yang, shows a cauldron with jade handles.
 There will be great good fortunate in any action.